Zoom on the Powerhorse 7000ES

-- Having a dry weight of 180 lbs, the Powerhorse 7000ES belongs in the expected weight range for generators which produce 5000 to 6000 rated watts.
-If weight is your top priority, one of the champions in this power category is the Westinghouse WGen5300v, weighing just 107 pounds.
+- As its weight is 180 pounds, the Powerhorse 7000ES falls in the expected weight range of the devices in the 5000-6000 rated wattage category.
+If weight matters to you, one of the champions in this power range is the WEN GN6000 with only 119 pounds.

 As you can see from this interactive chart, when compared to other 5000-6000W generators, the Powerhorse 7000ES is on the average side of the price range.

 Therefore, this generator nicely fits in the expected budget for this kind of product.